Thermodynamics JEE Advanced Questions

 Option b – Kirchhoff’s Law

-When red glass is heated in a dark room it will seem
+When red glass is heated in a dark room, it appears

 (d) Yellow

-(b) Both A and R are true, but R is not the correct explanation A
+(b) Both A and R are true, but R does not explain A

 (c) A is true, but R is false